testingrequired/testframe/ANATOMY.md

 ## Middlewear

-Middlewear is a curried function where the first function is the setup phase and an optional second function is the results phase.
+Middlewear is central to defining framework behavior.
+It's a curried function that executes in two phases: `setup` & `results`.

 ```typescript
 interface SetupExecutor {